 I don’t know about you guys, but I usually take my iPhone to the shower to listen to my favorite songs.
-As a result, more often than not, my iPhone 14 gets splashes of water and the water, most of the time, goes inside the speaker grills at the bottom of the device.
+As a result, more often than not, my iPhone 15 Pro Max gets splashes of water, and the water, most of the time, goes inside the speaker grills at the bottom of the device.
 And while there’s a built-in water eject feature in Apple Watch, it’s missing on the iPhone.
 So, if you’re looking for a solution to get the water out of your iPhone’s speaker grills, I found this nifty Siri shortcut that pushes the water out from the speaker using very low-frequency sound.

-Dubbed as “Water Eject”, this useful Siri shortcut has been a smartphone-saver for me in the past few days, and here’s how you can use it.
+Dubbed “Water Eject”, this useful Siri shortcut has been a smartphone-saver for me in the past few days, and here’s how you can use it.

-- Tap this link using your iPhone to open up the “Water Eject” Siri shortcut.
+• Tap this link using your iPhone to open up the “Water Eject” Siri shortcut.

-- From the drop-down options, select “Begin water ejection” and then wait for it to complete the process.
+• Now, wait for it to complete the process.
 It uses low-frequency sound to push water out of your iPhone.

 Water